Closed to the public since 2003, Vision 2020 will unlock this majestic hall and open it to the public once again.

 The Ian Potter Foundation is the lead philanthropic donor for the refurbishment of the Library’s historic Queen’s Hall through a $10 million donation from the Foundation, announced in September 2015.
 The donation is the largest grant ever made by The Ian Potter Foundation’s education program and the largest donation ever received by the State Library.

 Availability – From 5pm Daily – Available for Bookings, opening December 2019

 Features of The Ian Potter Queen’s Hall include:

-- ceiling skylights, letting the natural light flood in
+- Ceiling skylights, letting natural light flood in

-- installing a new lift from the foyer to the reading room and mezzanine level
+- A new lift from the foyer to the reading room and mezzanine level

-- audio-visual equipment, made available for day and evening use
+- A/V equipment, made available for day and evening use